-How the matter was addressed in the audit

-My audit procedures included the following:

-- Understood the process of the estimated recoverable amount to assess the impairment. - Considered the key assumptions in the estimated recoverable amount reports, which were approved by management, by comparing the actual operation results, industry trends and information derived from external and internal sources and assessed financial methodologies used by the Group and discount rate and performed sensitivity analysis around the key assumptions. - Considered the adequacy of the Group's disclosures in accordance with Thai Financial Reporting Standards.
+Impairment of goodwill and other intangible assets Refer to notes 3(j), 3(k), 3(m), 15 and 16 to the finance The key audit matter How the matter was addressed in the audit The Group has significant goodwill and other My audit procedures included the following: intangible assets with indefinite useful life which was mainly arising from a business acquisition.
+Understood the process of the estimated recoverable amount to assess the impairment.
+The management normally assesses the impairment from the estimated recoverable amount at the end of the period.
+The recoverable amount was based on its value in use, determined by discounting future cash flows to be generated from the continuing use of assets and related assumptions.
+The judgments of management required to be applied over assumptions and the inherent uncertainty involved in forecasting and discounting future cash flows.
+I considered this to be a key audit matter.
+Considered the key assumptions in the estimated recoverable amount reports, which were approved by management, by comparing the actual operation results, industry trends and information derived from external and internal sources and assessed financial methodologies used by the Group and discount rate and performed sensitivity analysis around the key assumptions.
+Considered the adequacy of the Group's disclosures in accordance with Thai Financial Reporting Standards.